-- For the calendar year 2015 HSA Profiles, some significant enhancements had been made to the source data and methods of measures creation.
-All enhancements were applied retroactively to the rolling year 2016 data.
-These enhancements may result in some variances in the rates of measures reported compared to profiles generated prior to calendar year 2015.
-They include: - Some enhancements were made in how Blueprint rosters were used (e.g., merged practices) to implement the claims-based attribution of members to practices. - Onpoint Health Data has completed a major enhancement of its membership and Claims Data Manager processing system.
-This includes enhanced methods of claims consolidation, encrypted member identification, provider identification, assignment of provider specialty, and identification of types of claims. - The process of creating each measure for the profiles also has undergone review and enhancement, increasing the use of HEDIS and other standards where available. - All measures have been upgraded to incorporate the shift from ICD-9 to ICD-10. - Members enrolled in Medicare Advantage plans have been added to the profiles.
+For the calendar year (CY) 2015 HSA Profiles, some significant enhancements have been made to the source data and methods of measures creation.
+These enhancements may result in some variances in the rates of measures reported compared to previous profiles.
+They include:

+- Onpoint Health Data has completed a major enhancement of its membership and Claims Data Manager processing system to include enhanced methods of claims consolidation, encrypted member identification, provider identification, assignment of provider specialty, and identification of types of claims. - The process of creating each measure for the profiles also has undergone review and enhancement, increasing the use of the Healthcare Effectiveness Data and Information Set (HEDIS) and other standards where available. - All measures have been upgraded to incorporate the shift from ICD-9 to ICD-10. - Members enrolled in Medicare Advantage plans have been added to the profiles. - All enhancements were applied retroactively to all years in the data, not just CY2015.